nestor9623/snake-angular/README.md

 # Snake Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6. #and is a copy from the originar NGX-SNAKE
+This proyect is an copy from the original NGX-SNAKE edit with other options and customed options.

 ## Development server